salaarnasr/Client_handler/README.txt

     This condition is met.
 If the client command runs and the file exists, the response:
     "HTTP/1.1 200 OK" is displayed.
 In the next line, a message is displayed:
     "saved filename: existingfilename"
-    Once again, in the next line, a message is displayed:
+    In the next line, a message is displayed:
     "Response saved as: existingfilename"
-    where "existingfilename" represents whatever name was given in the request header
+    where "existingfilename" represents whatever name was given in the request header In the next line, the messsage "Client successfully disconnected" is displayed.

     If file doesn't exist, the message: "HTTP/1.1 404 NOT FOUND" is displayed.
     In the next line, the messsage "File not found." is displayed.
-    Client doesn't end up connecting to the server in this case.
+    In the next line, the messsage "Client successfully disconnected" is displayed.

 4. The server handles client disconnections.